wp-plugins/blogchat-chat-system/readme.txt

 == Description ==

+IMPORTANT UPDATE:

-IMPORTANT UPDATE: Please update your host value to 'chat.fastcatsoftware.com'.
+Existing users, please update your host value to 'chat.fastcatsoftware.com'.

 BLOGCHAT is a live comment and chat system that was created specifically for blogs.
 With BLOGCHAT, each article or page on your blog can have its own dedicated real time discussion area.